Ladysnake/Cardinal-Components-API/README.md

-# Cardinal-Components-API
+# Cardinal Components API
 A components API for Fabric that is easy, modular, and extremely fast.

 *Cardinal Components API is a library for Minecraft mods to create data components that can be attached to various providers.
 Those components provide a standardized interface for mods to interact with otherwise opaque